robertoszek/pleroma-bot/README.md

                         supplied to only force it for that particular user in the config
-  -s, --skipChecks      skips first run checks --verbose, -v
+  -s, --skipChecks      skips first run checks
+  -a ARCHIVE, --archive ARCHIVE
+                        path of the Twitter archive file (zip) to use for posting tweets.
+  --verbose, -v
   --version             show program's version number and exit
 ```